VectorInstitute/UnstatedNormsAndLLMBias/README.md

 We hope that the repository will be useful to both NLP practitioners and researchers working on bias quantification and mitigation research.
 If you find this code or the paper useful please cite
 ```
 @misc{kohankhaki2024impactunstatednormsbias,
-      title={The Impact of Unstated Norms in Bias Analysis of Language Models},
+      title={Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs},
-      author={Farnaz Kohankhaki and Jacob-Junqi Tian and David Emerson and Laleh Seyyed-Kalantari and Faiza Khan Khattak},
+      author={D.B.
+Emerson and Farnaz Kohankhaki and Jacob-Junqi Tian and Laleh Seyyed-Kalantari and Faiza Khan Khattak},
-      year={2024},
+      year={2025},
       eprint={2404.03471},
       archivePrefix={arXiv},
       primaryClass={cs.CL},